Comparison of Lumerical FDTD and Tidy3D for three-dimensional FDTD simulations of passive silicon photonic components: Simulation results and comparisons

 \subsection{2$\times$2 MMI}

 The MMI has the default layout provided by the \texttt{mmi2x2$\_$with$\_$sbend} component in GDSFactory generic PDK.
 This layout is proposed by Guan~\textit{et al.} in \cite{Guan2017}.
 The component is defined in 220~nm thick Si cladded in SiO$_2$.
-The input and output waveguides are 500~nm wide and tapered to 700~nm wide before the multimode region in a length of 1~$\mu$m.
-The multimode region starts from a width of 1.6~$\mu$m and gradually tapered down to 1.48$\mu$m wide in a length of 2~$\mu$m, followed by a straight section that is 1.48~$\mu$m wide and 4~$\mu$m long.
-Then it is tapered up to 1.6~$\mu$m and connected to 500~nm wide waveguides through 1~$\mu$m long tapers.
+The input and output waveguides are 500~nm wide and tapered to 700~nm wide before the multimode region in a length of 1~$\mu$m, as sketched in Fig.~\ref{fig:MMI_sketch}.
 Fig.~\ref{fig:MMI_model} demonstrates the MMI imported to Lumerical FDTD and Tidy3D.
 A fundamental TE mode at 1550~nm is injected at the lower left arm.
 Examples of electric field intensity from the two solvers are presented in Fig.~\ref{fig:MMI_efield}.
 They are computed at a resolution of 25 cells per wavelength.
 The two solvers agree well in the multimode interference pattern and intensity distribution in the two output waveguides.

 The MMI is examined in both solvers with the same set of resolutions as in the previous sections with a source bandwidth of 20~nm centered at 1550~nm.
 Table~\ref{tab:MMI_runtime} lists the runtime of the both solvers and the peak memory usage in Lumerical FDTD.
-As expected, Tidy3D is faster than Lumerical FDTD, completing the simulation with 25 cells per wavelength in 2 minutes 30 seconds while Lumerical needs 80 minutes.
 The simulation domain size is 34$\times$7.5$\times$4~$\mu$m$^3$.
+Table~\ref{tab:MMI_grid} lists the total number of grid points and the elapsed simulation time and iterations with the resolution of 25.
+Both solvers show similar discretization while Tidy3D elapsed a 30$\%$ longer simulation time.